Meal Plan changes for 2013-2014: There are two meal plans offered however the eligibility for who can participate in each plan is changing.

 The new meal plans also mean that we are creating a more 'green' dining experience.
 The need to 'load up' your tray is gone as you can simply return later to eat again.
 The means to stay satiated has the potential to reduce the amount of food waste as well as the amount of food we prepare, thus reducing our 'carbon footprint'.
 With our 'buffet' service we do not allow food/beverage to be taken out of the dining room.
 We also encourage patrons to take only that which they can consume in the building.

 Our meal plans are not limited to dormitory students!
 Any student can choose to particpate in a meal plan.
 Community students are encouraged to look at the meal plan options and decide if the convenience of having meals prepared for you and the convenience of unlimited cafeteria access is better than cooking for yourself, having your roommates 'borrow'' your food, or surviving on a 'ramen' only diet.
 Our new, unlimited access meal plans offer value to all students.
-The convenience of have a varied menu, extended hours, and unlimited access are keys to a success and well-fed student life.
+The convenience of have a varied menu, extended hours, and unlimited access are keys to a successful and well-fed student life.